Reducing herbivore damage in woodland

 There are clear health and safety considerations to be taken into account and a risk assessment should be undertaken.
 Such an assessment will involve consideration of at least:

-In addition, anybody who carries out an arrest must understand the power that is being utilised.
-For example, a person who commits offences under the Night Poaching Act may be arrested but you can only rely on the power provided by the Game Act 1831 if offenders fail to provide names and addresses or if they return to the land.
+In addition, anybody who carries out an arrest must understand the power that is being used.
+For example, a person who commits offences under the Night Poaching Act may be arrested, but you can only rely on the power provided by the Game Act 1831 if offenders fail to provide names and addresses or if they return to the land.

 In addition to the health and safety concerns, consideration needs to be given to our litigious society.
 If the incorrect power of arrest is used, if an arrest is carried out with no charges being laid, or if the accused is found not guilty, there is the potential for those involved in the arrest to face civil litigation (being sued).

 Decisions as to which cases proceed to a court hearing are not made by the police.
-Where the police feel that there is sufficient evidence to bring a case, they refer papers to the Crown Prosecution Service (CPS).
-It is for the CPS to make the decision as to whether a case is prosecuted.
+Where the police feel that there is sufficient evidence to bring a case, they refer papers to the Crown Prosecution Service (CPS) in England and Wales, Crown Office and Procurator Fiscal Service (COPFS) in Scotland and the Public Prosecution Service in Northern Ireland.
+It is for the CPS or equivalent to make the decision as to whether a case is prosecuted.

 Many poaching cases fail if the details which justify prosecution and subsequent penalties are not included in the statement.
 Do not expect the police, prosecutors and courts to have knowledge of how shooting and fishing are financed and the effects of poaching on them.